failure-driven/blog/content/rails-camp/commit-24-25-database-and-named-images.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** so how did you find the pairing and testing as part of "The Rails Camp
+> Project" ?

-It was fun, I would do it again appart from lolcommits - disccover where the exercise as a whole is up to and what you wanted me to configure
+> **A:** It was fun, I would do it again, maybe appart from lolcommits.
+It was
+> fun to disccover where the exercise as a whole is up to and what you wanted
+> me to configure.

+> **Q:** did you learn anything?

-Learnt that RubyMine can enalble vim bindings that is pretty cool
+> **A:** Yeah I learnt that RubyMine can enalble vim bindings, that is pretty cool.

+> **Q:** do you pair in your day job?

+> **A:** I am pairing every now and again, mostly in the context of helping a
+> junior.
+Most of my pairing is also remote, remote pairing is, let's just say interesting.

+> **Q:** What technology do you use for remote pairing?

-pairing every now and again, contesxt of helping a junior.
-Remote pairing is interesting.
-Usually in zoom session and pair will share their screen and I jsut guide them.
+> **A:** Usually in a video conferencing app like a zoom session and the pair
+> will share their screen and I just guide them.
+I feel it an unnecssary

-unnecssary sophistication to use a more complex tool to both collaborate - one extra thing that is not helfull enought to make it worthwhilte
+> sophistication to use a more complex tool to both collaborate.
+I feel it is
+> one extra thing that is not helpfull enough to make it worthwhile.

-I do like the pariing style where 1 drive and the other is navigating and swithc once enought to commit, enjoy that but have not had the opportunity recenty to do that
+> I do like the paring style where one person drives and the other is
+> navigating and switch once enough code has been written to commit, I enjoy
+> that but have not had the opportunity recenty to do that style of pairing.

+> **Q:** what tools have you used in the past to do collabrative pairing?

-tmux and grok before as tools to minise bandwidth problesm.
+> **A:** I have used tmux and [ngrok](https://ngrok.com/) before as tools which
+> allow to share terminals and dev servers whilst minimising bandwidth by not
+> having to send any video.

+> **Q:** Having seen the code, had the pairing experience with us, what do you
+> think of "The Rails Camp Project" ?

+> **A:** I think it is a fantastic initiative, probably one of the best things
-fantastich initaiatve one of the best tjhings I have seen at any rails camp out of the 19 I have been at
+> I have seen at any rails camp out of the 19 I have been at!
+Your project

-ticks so many boxes, collaborating with so many people, every collaboration is a different pairing experience. relatively non threating, and fun with the lolcommit.
+> ticks so many boxes, collaborating with so many people, every collaboration
+> is a different pairing experience.
+It was relatively non threating, with you
+> guys guiding each participant it was hard not to want to take part, and fun
+> with the lolcommit.

-What opinions have you formed? - it is now a projcect how can we scale this in the future - Micahel is now helping juniors.
+> Why what opinions have you formed?

+> **Selena:** it is now a real project with some momentum.
+We are wandering how
+> we can scale this in the future?

+> **Keith:** look your last participant, Michael Morris is now helping juniors,
+> I think you have inspired him.

 ## Lolcommit